MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/Getting_started_guide.md

 1. *Start* the application on your PLC:</br>
 <img src="./_img/GettingStartedGuide/UploadToPLC_start.png" alt="start the application" width="400"/>

 Note that you might need to rescan your network from the *Device Communications* tab to execute these steps successfully.
+In addition make sure that the physical switch on your PLC is in _'RUN'_ mode (if applicable).